rysavy-ondrej/ethanol/README.md

 A context is built iterativelly:

 * Initial step: Collect objects by query source database and using target artifact builders
-* Iterative step: Apply rules (NRules) to produce context information for the target
+* Iterative step: Apply rules (NRules) to produce context information for the target and export the selected facts

 ## Install